MicrosoftEdge/WebView2Feedback/specs/WebNotification.md

   /// [API Conventions](/microsoft-edge/webview2/concepts/win32-api-conventions#strings).
   [propget] HRESULT Uri([out, retval] LPWSTR* value);

   /// The notification that was received.
-End developers can access the
+You can access the
   /// properties on the Notification object to show their own notification.
   [propget] HRESULT Notification([out, retval] ICoreWebView2Notification** value);